How to create a stylish home bar

 Image: Husky Lifestyle

-The new must-have in a kitchen, a dedicated fridge for wine and champagne will come in handy during the festive period.
+The new must-have in a kitchen, a dedicated fridge for wine and champagne will come in handy when we’re finally able to host again!
 Set up your cocktail bar nearby, ensuring you set out all drinks glasses within easy reach.

 Use existing furniture